Analysis | An only-red-states America probably isn’t one Trump would actually like

 8.8 percent

-But it’s otherwise a poorer, less educated country.
+But it’s otherwise a poorer, less-educated country.

 Country